usnistgov/pfhub/CODE_OF_CONDUCT.md

 ---
 title: "Code of Conduct"
 layout: essay
-comment: The code of conduct for the CHiMaD phase field community
+comment: The code of conduct for our community
 ---

 ### 1. Purpose

-A primary goal of the CHiMaD phase field community is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of the {{ site.title }} community is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).